EliGE6922/EliGE6922.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper "Generalized Score Matching" has been accepted by **IEEE ISIT 2025**!
+Our paper "Generalized Score Matching: Bridging $f$-Divergence and Statistical Estimation Under Correlated Noise" has been accepted by **IEEE ISIT 2025**!